-Permit imprint mailings must contain at least 200 pieces or 50 pounds, except:
+Permit imprint mailings must contain at least 200 pieces or 50 pounds of mail, except:

 - a.
 Other higher minimum quantities may apply, depending on the price claimed. - b.
-An occasional First-Class Mail mailing may contain fewer than 200 pieces if from a mailer whose total daily mailings are not much more than 200 pieces but who, to cooperate with the post office, presents a part of that mail early in the day. - c.
+An occasional First-Class Mail mailing may contain fewer than 200 pieces if from a mailer whose total daily mailings are not much more than 200 pieces but who, to cooperate with the Post Office, presents a part of that mail early in the day. - c.
 A mailing may contain fewer than 200 pieces if it is the completion of a large mailing extending over 2 or more consecutive days and the mailer includes an explanation on the accompanying postage statement. - d.
-Single-piece price mailings submitted under the terms of an approved manifest mailing system agreement with a minimum volume reduction provision.
+Single-piece price mailings submitted under the terms of an approved manifest mailing system agreement with a minimum volume reduction provision. - e.
+Bound Printed Matter nonpresorted, non-discounted mailings.